-How to build a resilient managed OpenSearch Service
+How to Build a Resilient Managed OpenSearch Service

-Sending to different OpenSearch services (targets) is possible and especially useful for production environments, which will allow you to deploy services on different zones for more security.
+Sending logs to different OpenSearch services (targets) is possible and especially useful for production environments, which will allow you to deploy services on different zones for more security.

-- Ubuntu instance
+- An Ubuntu instance

 - Two OpenSearch services

-Configuring the Log sending
+Configure the Log sending

-/etc/rsyslogd.conffile and append the following line
+/etc/rsyslogd.conf file and append the following line:

 This tells rsyslogd to forward logs to port 5140 (to which Fluentd will be listening).